Your Complete Guide to Google Ads Remarketing

 What’s the Biggest Mistake in Remarketing?

 BEING BORING.
-Most businesses remarket like they're reading a government manual.
-Your ads should PUNCH people in the face with value.
-If your remarketing doesn't make potential customers feel excitement, curiosity, or urgency, you might as well be invisible.
-Create ads that make people think, “I'd be STUPID not to click this.”
+Most businesses remarket like they’re reading a government manual.
+Your ads should deliver a powerful punch of value.
+If your remarketing doesn’t evoke excitement, curiosity, or urgency in potential customers, you might as well be invisible.
+Create ads that make people think, “I’d be STUPID not to click this.”

 Can Small Businesses Compete with Remarketing?